 In 1991, I dismantled the railroad and stored my collection.
 I moved to Sepastopol CA. where I started on a new railroad that meandered through a 1 bedroom apartment.
 Got the benchwork built, roadbed, lights and backdrop, but never laid any track.
 That layout got dismantled.

 In 2007, I moved to the Portland Oregon area.
 In 2011, I started building a new layout.
 It is a double decker in a 1 car garage.
 Bench-work is built including backdrop and lighting.
 I have not finalized the track plan yet but have a general idea of how it will be.
 I have started constructing the helix to connect the layers. - This layout was dismantled in Sept 2013.

 In February 2012, I started the N Scale Shop.
 I plan to buy and sell with eBay plus my own online store.
 Visit our online store.
 Search for nscaleshop.

 I will be selling off most of my collection of vintage locomotives and cars along with new merchandise that has been in storage for the past 21 years.

-I am a now 2 years as an eBay Seller - please give me a try - I appreciate you reading this.
+I have been an eBay Seller since August 2012 - please give me a try - I appreciate you reading this.